Path

 When a path is created it takes the name of the file which can also be a URI, followed by several arguments specific to that path.
 IOStreams will infer the file storage mechanism based on the supplied URI.

-IOStreams Path already supports accessing files in the following places:
+IOStreams Path supports accessing files in the following places:

 File